Kate is an American stage & screen actress, musician, writer, and creator.

 When Kate isn't onset or performing, she creates music videos and comedic sketches under the alias of weasleysweaters, her Harry Potter superfan alter-ego.
 Her videos, ranging from Harry Potter themed musical parodies to original songs, have been seen by millions.
 She has been featured in publications such as The Los Angeles Times, Entertainment Weekly, A.V.
 Club, Seventeen, Billboard, Elle, HelloGiggles -- and internationally with Dolly Magazine, Cosmopolitan in Malaysia, and more.
 Her Harry Potter parody to Pitch Perfect’s Cups/When I’m Gone led to her appearance in the official Pitch Perfect Cups music video with Anna Kendrick, directed by Jason Moore.

 As a singer-songwriter, she performs her live music around Los Angeles.
-She finished up a residency at Molly Malone's in Los Angeles earlier this year, performed up in San Francisco, and has been playing gigs throughout LA.
+She finished up a residency at Molly Malone's in Los Angeles, performed up in San Francisco, and has been playing gigs throughout LA.
 Kate played the Mar Vista ArtWalk and performed live on Geek & Sundry’s twitch channel.
 Kate’s poetry was honored in 2017 by the City of Los Angeles + the Department of Transportation for a street walk project, and her haiku is featured on a sign off Venice Blvd.

-Kate has appeared onstage in classical + contemporary theatre productions in New York, Maryland, Virginia and Los Angeles.
+Kate has appeared onstage in classical + contemporary theatre productions in New York, Maryland, Virginia, Colorado, and Los Angeles.
 A member of the New American Theatre Company in Los Angeles, she appeared as Helena in A Midsummer Night’s Dream directed by Jack Stehlin with dramaturg Alfred Molina at The Odyssey Theatre.
 She has worked in independent film, starring in the Shakespearean short film Emilia that was an official selection at the Stratford-upon-Avon 'Shakespeare on Film Festival.'
 The short film juliet, Kate's Romeo & Juliet adaptation for the YouTube generation, was an official entry at the same festival.
 She shot the film vlog-style, taking her soliloquies direct to camera, inspired by her own years creating content on YouTube.

 Raised in Reston, Virginia among golden retrievers and guitars, Kate started acting in community theatre and training in classical piano at age the age of five.
 She hasn't stopped performing and creating since!